 These pavers cost approximately $4 to $6 per square-foot, with the price varying according to the availability of materials.
 Meanwhile, an average-sized permeable driveway, along with its installation, will cost around $5000 or more.

 2. Protect Those Tires From Dirt

-Furthermore, dirt and grass retain water, so exposing the RV’s tires to moisture for extended periods of time can increase dry rot, shortening the lifespan of your tires and negatively affecting your expensive investment in rubber.
+Dirt and grass also retain water, so exposing the RV’s tires to moisture for extended periods of time can increase dry rot, shortening the lifespan of your tires and negatively affecting your expensive investment.
 However, if you do decide to park in the grass, it is advisable to add a vapor barrier between the ground and the tires, as shown in the picture above.

-It’s almost impossible to bring a concrete pad along with you on an RV trip, but leveling blocks are an excellent alternative.
+It’s almost impossible to bring a concrete pad along with you on an RV trip, but leveling blocks are another excellent alternative.
 Wood or any other leveling block can easily be placed beneath the RV’s tires to disperse the weight of the vehicle on the grass or any soft surface.
-RV-specialty vapor barriers can cost around $0.50 to $0.75 per square foot while leveling blocks have a price ranging from $30 to $50.
+RV-specialty vapor barriers can cost around $0.50 to $0.75 per square-foot, while leveling blocks have a price ranging from $30 to $50.

 Both objects can easily be purchased online.
-Another cost-effective way to put the barrier in place is to purchase a simple plastic cutting board or a cutting mat.
-Just make sure that the entire area of the tire which comes in contact with the parking surface is covered by the vapor barrier.
+Another cost-effective way to put a barrier in place is to purchase a simple plastic cutting board or a cutting mat.
+Just make sure that the entire area which comes in contact with the parking surface is covered by the vapor barrier.

 You can also protect your tires from moisture and sun exposure by using tire covers.
 If you don’t have tire covers, you can wrap a tarp around the tire and keep it in place using a bungee cord.